nodeMevK/senpy-ai/README.md

     87. generate functions in ollama is very slow

-    88. looking into structured inputs
+    88. looking into structured outputs